kamilsk/semaphore/cmd/semaphore/README.md

 ### Zsh

-Place the completion script in your `/path/to/zsh/completion`, using e.g. `~/.zsh/completion/`:
+Place the completion script in your `/path/to/zsh/completion`, using, e.g., `~/.zsh/completion/`:

 ```bash
 $ mkdir -p ~/.zsh/completion